Ingrown Toenail Treatment at Our Calgary Clinic

 We at North Hill Foot & Ankle Clinic understand how bothersome an ingrown toenail can be.
 It can interrupt your daily routine and force you to sit out activities.
 For this reason, our foot clinic offers reliable ingrown toenail removal in Calgary.
 When you come to us, we carefully assess your toenail and determine its cause.
-Our team then provides a customized treatment plan so that you can avoid complications such as infections.
+Our team then provides a customized treatment plan to avoid complications such as infections.
 You can rely on us to meet your needs quickly and efficiently.

 What Is an Ingrown Toenail?

 When a toenail is ingrown, the nail is curved downward and grows into the skin, usually at the nail borders (the sides of the nail).
 This “digging in” of the nail irritates the skin, often creating pain, redness, swelling, and warmth in the toe.
 If an ingrown nail causes a break in the skin, bacteria may enter and cause an infection in the area, which is often marked by drainage and a foul odour.
-However, even if your toe isn’t painful, red, swollen, or warm, a nail that curves downward into the skin can progress to an infection.
+However, even if your toe isn’t painful, red, swollen, or warm, a nail that curves downward into the skin can become an infection.

 What Causes an Ingrown Toenail?